 You're Probably Using Way Too Much Niacinamide — Allow Us To Explain

 Niacinamide is truly the Swiss Army knife of skin care ingredients.
 Got dry, sensitive skin with a compromised barrier?
 Niacinamide can help lock in moisture.
 Dealing with a stubborn breakout?
 Niacinamide can tackle moderate acne and fade lingering hyperpigmentation.
 Concerned about fine lines?
-Niacinamide has been shown to produce new skin cells and improve elasticity in the skin.
+Niacinamide has been shown to produce new skin cells1 and improve elasticity2 in the skin.
 The buzzy B vitamin can do it all, but, big sigh, you can get too much of a good thing.

 Why it's easy to go overboard on niacinamide.